Centennial Hill

-The center of the neighborhood is considered to be the intersection of Ivan Allen Boulevard and Spring Street.
+The center of the neighborhood is considered to be the intersection of Ivan Allen Boulevard and Ted Turner Drive.
 The boundaries of the neighborhood are generally acknowledged to be North Avenue to the north, Baker Street to the south, Luckie Street to the west and the Downtown Connector to the east.
 About half of that area consists of the Centennial Place residential community, which in 1996 replaced Techwood Homes, which in 1936 had been the United States' first public housing project.
 Previous to the 1930s the area was a slum called Tanyard Bottom or Tech Flats.